Ben Breedlove: "This Is My Story" viral video

 On May 5, 2009, Breedlove underwent surgery to insert a pacemaker.
 The pacemaker helped regulate his heart rhythm.
 In the video he shows a red scar on his chest, where the pacemaker had been inserted.

 Death

-Breedlove died due to cardiac arrest on the evening of Christmas Day 2011.
+Breedlove died at the age of 18 due to cardiac arrest on the evening of December 25, 2011.

 Aftermath

 Media coverage and memorials

 News of his death received media attention from around the world, on 27 December, two days after his death, his story first appearing on Australia's Ninemsn before coverage spread out through the world on other major media outlets, including the Los Angeles Times, ABC, CBS News, MSNBC, Fox News, MTV, The Independent, Herald Sun, The Washington Post, People Magazine, and The Wall Street Journal.

 On December 29, Breedlove's funeral was held at the Gateway Church, in Austin, Texas.
 More than 1,400 people attended the service, and another 11,000 watched online.
 He was interred at Austin Memorial Park Cemetery in Austin, Travis County, Texas, USA.